Virginia Doellgast, Chair

 Courses of Study

 See course schedules and descriptions for undergraduate and graduate students.
-Also review the International and Comparative Labor Electives (PDF, 48 KB) for Fall 2018.
+Also review the International & Comparative Labor Electives (PDF, 48 KB)for Spring 2019.

 For information on current students who are job candidates, please click here: http://www.ilr.cornell.edu/academics/degree-programs/graduate-degree-programs/doctorate-philosophy/phds-market